Burp Scanner Options

 These settings control the engine used for making HTTP requests when doing active scanning.
 The following options are available:

-- Number of threads - This option controls the number of concurrent requests the Scanner is able to make.
+- Concurrent request limit - This option controls the number of concurrent requests the Scanner is able to make.

 - Number of retries on network failure - If a connection error or other network problem occurs, Burp will retry the request the specified number of times before giving up and moving on.
 Intermittent network failures are common when testing, so it is best to retry the request several times when a failure occurs.